ShawkhIbneRashid/ShawkhIbneRashid/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently pursuing my MSc. in Computer Science from Ontario Tech University, Oshawa, Ontario, Canada.
+- 🔭 I completed my thesis-based MSc. in Computer Science from Ontario Tech University, Oshawa, Ontario, Canada.
-- 🌱 I’m currently working on medical imaging, data analysis and web development project.
+- 🌱 I have worked on various projects in the field of machine learning, medical imaging, data analysis and web development.
 - 📫 You can email me at si.rashid13@gmail.com and my LinkedIn profile link is https://www.linkedin.com/in/shawkh/
 <!--
 - 👯 I’m looking to collaborate on ...